rolandyangg/SecureTheTag/README.md

 **Revolution UC 2021 Hack**

-- A website that reccomends relevant and trending hashtags based on an image that the user wants to post on Instagram.
+- A website that recommends relevant and trending hashtags based on an image that the user wants to post on Instagram.

 ## Authors
 - Ahaan Limaye @ahaanlimaye